The Secret of How One Man Has Planted

 Instead of going home for summer break, many of their students and faculty members serve with evangelistic teams, traveling throughout India to reach many for Christ.
-Typically, 30-40- teams are sent out with 10 students and faculty members in each team.
+Typically, 60-70 teams are sent out, with 6-8 students and faculty members in each team.

 Here’s what each team does:

-- Do follow-up work that results in Bible studies, baptism of new converts, and establishing new churches.
+- Do follow-up work that results in Bible studies, baptism of new converts, and establish new churches

-Through these efforts, almost 2,700 churches in all 29 states of India have been founded.
-In addition, 80 churches have been established in neighboring countries such as Nepal, Myanmar (Burma), and Bhutan.
+Through these efforts, over 4,600 churches (with over 460,000 souls) in all the states of India have been founded (plus 80 more churches in neighboring countries).

 Over 100 home Bible studies are being conducted in preparation for becoming newly organized local assemblies.
 Plans are also being made to enter Bangladesh, Sri Lanka, Pakistan, and other countries.

-Over the past 39 years the Lord has blessed the “church planter” ministries with over 2,700 graduates––with many more helping in various ministries (children’s home, Christian schools, etc.).
-Over 80% of these graduates go on to full-time service for the Lord.
+Over the past 45 years, the Lord has blessed the “church planter” ministries with over 4,000 graduates––with many more helping in various ministries (children’s homes, Christian schools, etc.).
+Over 82% of these graduates go on to full-time service for the Lord.
 That’s an astounding rate of faithfulness among the graduates of the colleges.

 But here’s the amazing thing; in addition to all his responsibilities…